 Umbrella companies have flourished over the past decade in the UK, and can offer a ‘hassle free’ business structure to operate under for many contractors.
-With hundreds of suppliers on the market, we look at how a PAYE scheme operates in practice, how to compare providers, and questions to ask when choosing a scheme.
+With hundreds of suppliers on the market, we look at how a PAYE scheme operates in practice and how to choose the best umbrella for your needs.

 What is an umbrella company?

 A PAYE umbrella company is a standard UK limited company, operated by a third party acting as an ‘employer’ on behalf of its contractor employees.

 A contract is signed between the umbrella company and recruitment agency (or end client) on behalf of the contractor who will be carrying out the assignment.

 The umbrella provides a payroll service to its employees, processes all timesheets and invoices, and pays its employees a salary after allowing for deductions.

 For information on the differences between working via an umbrella or limited company, read this guide first.